 Forget about betting on the best investment, ignore pundits’ predictions and guru allocations, and—above all—curb your own enthusiasm.
 Instead, think of diversifying overseas as hedging your bets.

 William Ehart is a journalist in the Washington, D.C., area.
-Bill’s previous articles for HumbleDollar include Oldies but Goodies, Mild Salsa and Weight Problem.
+Bill’s previous articles include Oldies but Goodies, Mild Salsa and Weight Problem.
 In his spare time, he enjoys writing for beginning and intermediate investors on why they should invest and how simple it can be, despite all the financial noise.
 Follow Bill on Twitter @BillEhart.